 Undergraduates are welcome at the Annual Meeting.
 They may register in advance or on site.
 Early registration ends March 27th, 2023 at 11:59 EST. Undergraduates pay $25.00 if they register in advance and $50.00 if they register on-site.

 I’m not a student or faculty member but I want to attend the Annual Meeting.
 What should I do?
 What if I am a family member wanting only to attend one session?

 People who are not currently psychologists or students should register for the Annual Meeting as non-members.
 They may register in advance or on site.
 Early registration will end March 27th, 2023 at 11:59 EST.

 Family members who wish only to attend a single session at which their family member is presenting may register on-site for a “family member single session pass.”
 Have them come to the fourth floor exhibit hall during registration and ask for a single session “family” pass and how many passes they need.
 They’ll make them a pass on the spot and the charge is $15 for each pass (less than the regular rate).

 The program committee reviews submissions.
 Each submission is assigned to two reviewers based on the topic area you identify (e.g., stereotyping, behavioral neuroscience).
 Reviews are blind.
 The overall rejection rate each year is approximately 15%.
 The rejection rate is similar across topic areas.

 What are the most common reasons submissions are rejected?

-One common reason we cannot accept papers is because data collection is not yet complete.
+One common reason we cannot accept papers (to MPA) is because data collection is not yet complete.
 The program committee favors research that is complete or near completion.
 Other papers are rejected because there is insufficient information or data in the abstract for reviewers to judge the merits of the project.
 Submitters are allowed to include one table or figure with their submission.
 A table or figure is often useful to reviewers.
 A third reason for rejection is failure to follow instructions.
 Please be sure to provide all necessary information with your submission.

 When will I find out if my presentation is accepted?